 Choosing the right investment manager or wealth manager is crucial if you want to have a successful portfolio.

 The reality is that managing your investments yourself requires a lot of time and effort, and many people simply don’t want to deal with the hassle of it all.
-In addition, you need to constantly study the market and stay up to date on current trends and predictions if you want to be successful.
+Also, you need to continually study the market and stay up to date on current trends and predictions if you want to be successful.

 “The financial landscape is always changing,” said Alex Oxenham of Hilton Capital Management, “so you need to be sure you’re working with someone experienced enough to react and adapt to different environments,” adding that the investment firm’s interests should also be aligned with yours.